Long-term stay of a European in France

 To enter France, you must comply with the following 2 obligations:

-- Do not pose a threat to public order.
+• Do not represent a threat to public order.

 Conditions of stay